Multan Sultans: Franchise history

-In April 2017, a few weeks after the conclusion of 2017 Pakistan Super League, PSL chairman Najam Sethi announced that there would be a sixth team in the third season.
-The Pakistan Cricket Board short-listed five regions as possibilities for the sixth team.
-In June 2017, the team was established with the franchise having been was bought by Schön Properties after winning a bid for an eight-year contract against 10 contesting bidders.
+In April 2017, a few weeks after the conclusion of the 2017 Pakistan Super League, PSL chairman Najam Sethi announced that a sixth team would be added for the third season.
+The Pakistan Cricket Board (PCB) short-listed five regions as possibilities for the new franchise.
+In June 2017, the franchise was officially established after Schön Properties won the bid for an eight-year contract against ten other contesting bidders.

-On 10 November 2018, the PCB announced that the franchise agreement had been terminated and all rights in respect to the franchise were returned to the board.
-The termination was due to the franchise failing to pay the annual fee required by the PCB.
-The PCB took responsibility of all player and coach contracts whilst a public tender process took place to sell the repackaged rights for the franchise.
-Alamgir Khan Tareen and Ali Khan Tareen of Multan Consortium, won the bid for the team.
-In 2021, Alamgir Khan Tareen bought the sole ownership rights.
+On 10 November 2018, the PCB announced that the franchise agreement with Schön Properties had been terminated and all rights in respect to the franchise were returned to the board.
+The termination followed the franchise’s failure to pay the annual fee required by the PCB.
+The PCB temporarily took over the management of all player and coaching contracts while launching a new public tender to sell the repackaged rights for the franchise.

+In December 2018, the Multan Consortium, led by Alamgir Khan Tareen and Ali Khan Tareen, won the bid for the team.
+In 2021, Alamgir Khan Tareen became the sole owner of the franchise and remained in that role until his passing in 2023.
+The franchise is currently managed by the Tareen family group.